 Nando says that there are high emotional payoffs for us when we collect and remember these injustices.
 We feel better letting someone have it verbally or dumping our anger on someone else because of another’s behavior.
 In actuality, the opposite is happening.
 The other person observes our behavior, remembers it, and records it for their caution when dealing with us.
 It not only makes us look bad; it puts those around us in the wrong spot.
 Now they have to listen to us, then try to move away from the negativity and move on, yet still remember their experience with us.

 Harvey Mackey cites the following suggestions from Nando:

 - Make a list of injustices.
 Write down the things that weigh on your mind.
 By making a list, you will get your mind to focus productively.

 - Stop thinking in all-or-nothing terms.
-Ask yourself whether the injustice you are experiencing has to affect all aspects of your life.
+Ask yourself whether the injustice you are experiencing has affected all aspects of your life.
 Try to see how injustice might help you find a new direction or live in a different and better way.

 - Ask yourself if your life can still be meaningful – despite the injustice.
 If not, Nando says you have to realize you are choosing to refuse to get over something.

-- Will being upset change your situation?
-Ask yourself this question if you seem stuck in a quagmire of your anger.
+- Is Will being upset change your situation?
+Ask yourself this question if you seem stuck in a tangle of your anger.